Code-Institute-Submissions/Ocean-memory-game/README.md

 - Easy to understand.
 - Brightly colored Level difficulty buttons
 - A game for all ages.
-- Easy has 18 cards, medium has 24 cards and hard has 30 cards.
+- Easy has 18 cards, Medium has 24 cards and Hard has 30 cards.

 The Ocean Memory Game is a wonderful way for players to meet these needs because:
 - The planning and design took these into account before building.
 - Input was taken from my 6 year old as to what was fun.
 - Buttons are grouped together for ease and understanding
 - Buttons are brightly colored to show levels, green is go-      easy.